// Biotech and Pharma Therapeutics

 Biden doubts Medicare benefits expansion could make it into infrastructure package

-Collaborate smartly in key emerging technologies and mitigate risks, counterintelligence officials urge businesses.
+Collaborate smartly in key emerging technologies and mitigate risks, counterintelligence officials urge businesses

 WHO plots multibillion-dollar campaign to buy COVID-19 antivirals for $10 per course: Reuters

-Almost immediately after Merck & Co. reported impressive data for its COVID-19 pill, questions about pricing and access started swirling.
+Almost immediately after Merck reported impressive data for its COVID-19 pill, questions about pricing and access started swirling.
 It turns out officials at the World Health Organization are already working through those issues with a multibillion-dollar international effort.